Nebraska-Kansas State hoops series now official; first game set for December 19 in Kansas City

 The Wildcats went 11-21 overall and 3-15 in the Big 12 in 2019-20, joining the Huskers in finishing last in their respective conferences.
 That came after three consecutive trips to the NCAA Tournament, including an Elite Eight run in 2019.

 Nebraska now has four known games on next season's nonconference slate.
-The Huskers are set to play three games in the Myrtle Beach Invitational in November.
+The Huskers are set to play three games in the Myrtle Beach Invitational in South Carolina in November.

 Contact the writer at cbasnett@journalstar.com or 402-473-7436.
 On Twitter @HuskerExtraCB.